DASL — Data-Addressed Structures & Links

 DASL ("dazzle") is a small set of simple, standard primitives for working with content-addressed, linked data.
 It builds on content addressing, a proven approach used in Git and IPFS to create reliable content identifiers (known as CIDs) through cryptographic hashing.
 Content addressing enables robust data integrity checks and efficient networking: systems can verify they received exactly what they asked for and avoid downloading the same content twice.
 The linked data part lets you link to stuff by its hash.
 You can build very big graphs with these primitives, such as the graph behind Bluesky.

 We call DASL "data-addressed" because it supports a data serialization component that makes content-addressing sweet and easy when working with data.
-The design is taken from subcomponents of the IPFS universe, but simplified to improve interoperability, decrease costs, and work well with the web.
+The design is inspired by subcomponents of the IPFS universe, but simplified to improve interoperability, decrease costs, and work well with the web.
 More specifically, our priorities are:

 - pave the cowpaths: we focus on supporting what people trying to solve real-world problems actually use.
 This takes over any consideration of engineering ideals or theoretical purity.
 We're retconning the spec to what people actually use implement — as it should be.